MarvellousCarp/ai-dev-tools-zc2025/02-coding-interview/README.md

 docker compose up --build
 ```

 See [DOCKER.md](DOCKER.md) for details on configuration options and how to run the test suite inside a container.
+The image uses a Debian base (`node:20-bookworm-slim`) so Docker builds succeed even on environments where Alpine musl lacks Rollup's optional binaries.

 ### Run the collaboration server
 Starts a small Express server that only handles collaboration (no code execution):